 Use the proper social monitoring tools (like HubSpot’s Social Inbox) to help discover and participate in the right conversations — and then when you are participating in the conversation, make sure you’re doing plenty of listening.
 Instead of shouting into the Twittersphere and hoping to get noticed, you can have the right conversations with the right people at the right time.
 So when a prospect starts to compare you against a competitor, a customer complains, or an superfan shares one of your latest blog posts, you have the tools and knowledge to get involved.

+Get in touch with our social media management London team.
 What other no-no’s do you see marketers doing on social media?

 About the author: